Using P2P to Cast Voiceovers

 The voiceover the client decided to use was by far the most expensive.
 Proving that the lowest bidder isn’t the most enticing.
 This actor was also the only person to want confirmation that the script would not be used in a public or commercial setting.

 It’s worth noting that out of all the Casting Voiceovers sites, Mandy provided a broader range of diversity from the applicants.
 Other platforms seemed to have a larger representation of white, middle and upper class performers, with a London or RP accent.
 Mandy offered lots of excellent regional accents and actors from different backgrounds.
 The site is also a job board for actors for film, tv and theatre as well as singers, dancers and musicians.
 So it could be possible that is why it has a wider talent pool to choose from.

 It’s nice to see that Mandy makes clear ‘appropriate pay’ to those posting the jobs.
 They also make it clear that the recordings remain the property of those auditioning and must not be made publicly available without consent.

 Backstage – Casting Voiceovers

 This is an easy platform to navigate for job posters and seekers alike.
 Judging by the responses I got to my job posting, most of the talent is from the USA.

-On this specific job, the end client had asked for the auditions to be slated.
 On this site more than any other, the voiceovers were not reading the brief.
-Most didn’t slate their auditions.
+Most didn’t slate their auditions, as asked.
 Lots didn’t record a custom demo of the script provided.
 It didn’t end there… people told me about a documentary they had directed whilst in high school; one gentleman told me his neck size; somebody was very proud of playing Lord Montague in an amateur production.
 All of these things I found to be red flags.
 If the applicant couldn’t even read the brief and offer a personalised response, were they going to be a nightmare to work with?